Islam in Saudi Arabia: Theology

-MBS specified that in the Kingdom "a punishment must be applied only in the presence of a clear Qur'anic stipulation or a mutawātir hadīth," i.e., a saying of the Prophet of Islam, transmitted over the centuries through an uninterrupted and numerically significant chain of transmitters.
-As the prince explains, these hadīths are binding, unlike ahādī hadīth (i.e., transmitted by single narrators), which become binding only when they are corroborated by Qur'anic verse, and khabar hadīth (stories whose core is identical across different versions but that vary in their details and formulation), whose authenticity is doubtful and which therefore cannot be invoked as sources of law, even if they can be useful for personal edification.
+MBS specified that in the Kingdom "a punishment must be applied only in the presence of a clear Qur'anic stipulation or a mutawātir hadīth," i.e., a saying of Muhammad, transmitted over the centuries through an uninterrupted and numerically significant chain of transmitters.
+As the prince explains, these hadīths are binding, unlike ahādī hadīth (i.e., transmitted by single narrators), which become binding only when they are corroborated by Quranic verse, and khabar hadīth (stories whose core is identical across different versions but that vary in their details and formulation), whose authenticity is doubtful and which therefore cannot be invoked as sources of law, even if they can be useful for personal edification.

 Wood estimates that this will mean "about 95 percent" of traditional Islamic law is "chuck[ed] into the sandpit of Saudi history", and leave MbS free to use his discretion "to determine what is in the interest of the Muslim community."
 According to Haykel this short-circuits centuries of Islamic legal tradition, but is done "in an Islamic way."

 One part of the fallout is in legal code.
 Unlike most countries, Saudi "does not have any penal and civil code" and "judges rule on the basis of Islamic jurisprudence with a high level of discretion in some contexts".
 But as of early 2021, MbS has "ordered a codification of Saudi laws" that would take this power away from judges.

 Reactions

 The policies of MbS have been called a "sidelining of Islamic law" that will "drastically" change the Kingdom.
+Anielle R. Sheline, an analyst at the Arab Gulf States Institute, noticed that MbS' promises to moderate Islam stumbled upon a lack of government legitimacy to shape religion, a potential loss of prestige among certain Islamic groups and the fact that extremism is beyond government control.